-Centers for Disease Control and Prevention (CDC) statistics show that more than 500 Americans have limbs amputated each day.
-Although cancer and other medical conditions may require an amputation as part of normal treatment, serious accidents and/or medical negligence may also cause loss of limb.
-These injuries are permanently disabling and often necessitate prosthetics, home modifications, occupational therapy, and specialized medical equipment.
-Additionally, amputees frequently require therapy to learn how to cope with feelings of grief, denial, anger, loss, and uncertainty.
-These expenses combined with wage loss can cause a significant financial burden to you and your family.
-However, if the negligent actions of others caused your accident, then you may be able to obtain compensation for these costs, plus other damages, through a personal injury lawsuit.
+Recent statistics show that more than 185,000 people have a limb amputated each year in the U.S. Although cancer and other medical conditions may require amputation as part of normal treatment, serious accidents and/or medical negligence may also cause loss of limb.
+If the negligent actions of others caused your accident, then you may be able to obtain compensation through a personal injury lawsuit.

-At Regan Zambri Long PLLC, our attorneys have more than 100 years of combined experience helping individuals with catastrophic personal injuries.
-If an accident resulted in the loss of your limb(s), then an amputation injury lawyer at our law firm can investigate the circumstances to find all liable parties.
+At Regan Zambri Long PLLC, our attorneys have been helping individuals with their catastrophic amputation injuries for more than three decades.
+If an accident resulted in the loss of your limb, then an amputation injury lawyer at our law firm can investigate the circumstances to find all liable parties.
 We will evaluate the impact your injury has had on your life, and we will fight for full and fair compensation on your behalf.

 In a serious accident, a limb may be caught or crushed, causing an immediate amputation or inflicting such extensive damage that amputation is the only medical option.
 Some of the most common amputation causes include: